Pai BioRegenerate™ Rosehip Oil

-So, by now you’ve probably heard a little bit about parabens.
-You’ve probably heard ads advertising products as being paraben-free or read the term on a label somewhere.
+By now you’ve probably heard a little bit about parabens.
+Maybe you've seen ads saying a product is paraben free or you've read the term on a label somewhere.
 But what exactly are parabens?
-And why do we all need to be concerned about them.
+And why do we all need to be concerned about them?

 Very basically, parabens are a type of preservative used in beauty products.
-They’re very effective, plus they’re cheap.
+They’re very effective and they’re cheap.
 As a result, parabens can be found in about 85% of beauty products.
 If you want to check for them in the ingredients label on the back of a product, look for methylparaben, ethylparaben, propylparaben, butylparaben and isobutylparaben.

 You may have seen a paraben-free label cropping up on more and more products.
 This leads to the question, are parabens something to be concerned about and why?
 The answer to that is, we’re not really sure.

 Some stakeholders are concerned about parabens because they are xenoestrogens.
 In layman's terms, this means that parabens can act like estrogen when absorbed into the body through our skin.
 And why does this matter?
 Well, an excess of estrogen has been shown to grow cancers, commonly breast cancer.

 But before we start calling parabens out for causing cancer, it is important to bear in mind that parabens only very weakly mimic estrogen.
 Also, it is not clear whether "fake estrogens" actually play a role in the development of cancer.